10110111/k4oxygen/README.md

 # Introduction
-K4Oxygen is a variant of KDE4 Oxygen widget theme, released from KDE dependencies and supported both for Qt4 and Qt5.
+K4Oxygen is a variant of KDE4 Oxygen widget theme, released from KDE dependencies and supported both for Qt4, Qt5, and Qt6.

 It is based on oxygen-transparent for KDE4 (as of commit [aa154d4](https://github.com/KDE/oxygen-transparent/commit/aa154d4e2f930258a9f094014103078a91003180)), but currently has some **limitations**:

 * no window decorations implementation (it'd depend on KDE anyway, and the code would likely be different for KDE4 and KF5)
 * no configuration utility
-* translucency in Qt5 version is in experimental stage
+* translucency in Qt5 version is in experimental stage, and unchecked completely in Qt6 version

 The theme does read Oxygen and global KDE settings similarly to how oxygen-gtk does it.